yochaigal/cairn/wip/2e/how-does-dungeon-exploration-work.md

 **Gar**: _"Hang on, what about this jewel I discovered?
 It looks like it could go in that statue's eye..."_
 **Konstin**: _"What are you, nuts?
 For all we know that statue will come to life and attack!"_
 **Gar**: _"Or maybe it'll open a secret door?_"
 **Leib**: _"Enough, let's just move on for now.
-There is something on the other side of that door, and I do NOT want ot meet it!"_
+There is something on the other side of that door, and I do NOT want to find out what!"_

 [**The party moves on to the adjoining hall and the adventure continues.**]